Seggellion/bar-citizen-web/README.md

-Bar Citizen Event Management System
+Car Citizen Event Management System
 Project Overview
-Bar Citizen Event Management System is a web application designed to manage and moderate community events.
+Car Citizen Event Management System is a web application designed to manage and moderate community events.
 It offers features such as event creation and moderation, user registration and authentication (including Discord OAuth), and an admin panel for content management.

 Features
 User registration and authentication via Discord OAuth.